skoona/skn_utils/README.md

 ## Public Methods: SknContainer ONLY
-    SknContainer is global constant containing an initialized Object of Concurrent::Hash using defaults with additional methods.
+    SknContainer is global constant assigned to an instantiated instance of SknRegistry.
     Returns the keyed value as the original instance/value or if provided a proc the result of calling that proc.
     To register a class or object for global retrieval, use the following API.
 Also review the RSpecs for additional useage info.

       #register(key, contents = nil, options = {})
         - example:
             SknContainer.register(:some_klass, MyClass)                   -- class as value
             SknContainer.register(:the_instance, MyClass.new)             -- Object Instance as value
             SknContainer.register(:unique_instance, -> {MyClass.new})     -- New Object Instance for each #resolve

-            SknContainer                                                  -- #register return self to enable chaining .register(:unique_instance, -> {MyClass.new})
+            SknContainer                                                  -- #register returns self to enable chaining .register(:unique_instance, -> {MyClass.new})
                   .register(:the_instance, MyClass.new)
                     .register(:some_klass, MyClass)